paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 image_credits: https://www.artstation.com/artwork/n5oe6
 ---

-We are living in a transforming era for software development.
+We are living in a transformative era for software development.
 Since the advent of LLMs (Large Language Models) used as developer tools, starting around 2022 with OpenAI and GitHub Copilot, we have been presented with a growing number of alternatives that are both incredibly useful and disturbingly invasive for our daily workflows.

-While on one side of the coin these new tools help us be more productive, on the other, the term _Vibe Coding_ started gaining some attention and preoccupying developers and managers that our skills might not be improving or even be diminishing since the adoption of such tools.
+While on one side of the coin these new tools help us be more productive, on the other, the term _Vibe Coding_ started gaining some attention and concerning developers and managers about whether our skills might not be improving or even be diminishing since the adoption of such tools.

-So the big question is how to leverage productivity using AI (Artificial Intelligence) while not becoming prisoners of these tools, and keep learning and improving our skills.
+So the big question is how to leverage productivity using AI (Artificial Intelligence) while not becoming prisoners of these tools, and continue learning and improving our skills.

-We already have excellent articles about this topic, like [Avoiding Skill Atrophy in the Age of AI by Addy Osmani]. -- What I intend here is to extend that conversation a little further, by sharing my experience and providing some practical examples on how to use AI tools on a daily basis while not being overwhelmed, distracted, or dependent on them.
+We already have excellent articles about this topic, like [Avoiding Skill Atrophy in the Age of AI by Addy Osmani]. -- What I intend here is to extend that conversation a little further, by sharing my experience and providing some practical examples of using AI tools on a daily basis while not being overwhelmed, distracted, or dependent on them.

 The goal of this post is to present different ways of using the AI tools we know, while leaving the important decisions to the developer.